duckfuss/duckfuss.github.io/CallumIsWrong.md

 ### 2.3 Racism and white people
 oof what a large subject, I will only touch on this, but it's worth mentioning because:
 1. You would only have made that assertion ("whites have ... out-group bias") had you believed that racism was no longer that big an issue. (don't try deny this Callum, i'm not stupid)
-2. You would only have made that assertion had you believed that maybe you feel *threatened* or felt *accused* of as being racist. - this one I kinda get, but to try be some anti-woke sheeple is the **wrong** response
+2. You would only have made that assertion had you perhaps felt *threatened* or *accused* of as being racist. - this one I kinda get, but to try be some anti-woke sheeple is the **wrong** response
 Lets try address the first point:
 1. racism **is** a big issue - even I, in sheltered North Ascot have experienced it (once in your fucking presence too📣)
 2. Minorities (primarily black ppl tbh) are often targets of unacceptable levels of institutional racism (question: what is an acceptable level for you?) and subconscious bias.